misiektoja/instagram_monitor/docs/anti-detection.md

 You can also set it for one run with `--identity-budget 750`.

 A partial fetch is never written to the baseline file.
 If the budget stops a fetch halfway, the previous complete list stays in place and the comparison is skipped rather than reporting every unfetched account as an unfollow.

+<a id="choose-how-follower-lists-are-read"></a>
+## Choose How Follower Lists Are Read

+`FOLLOW_LIST_SOURCE` selects the surface the follower and following lists are read from.
+The default `auto` reads them over the REST endpoints Instagram's own web app calls and falls back to the older GraphQL queries only when REST is gone before it returned anybody.
+Both cost the same number of names, so this choice is about staying on a working surface, not about exposure.
+Leave it on `auto` unless one surface starts failing for you.

+The `browser` source is different.
+It drives a real browser through the follower dialog instead of calling the API, and a browser session that scrolls those dialogs for hours does not look like a person. **It can cost you the account.** `auto` never picks it.
+Read [Browser Source](usage.md#browser-source-experimental) before turning it on, and only with an account you can afford to lose.

+It also has to agree with the rest of the session.
+The browser runs Chromium, so `HTTP_BACKEND` must be `curl_cffi` and your user agent and impersonation target must name the same browser family.
+Monitoring refuses to start on a mismatch and the Web Dashboard refuses a settings change that would create one, rather than let one session reach Instagram as two different clients.
+See [Follower List Source](usage.md#follower-list-source).

 <a id="let-the-circuit-breaker-stop-the-account"></a>
 ## Let the Circuit Breaker Stop the Account